jie-meng/Lunar/README.md

 - Open Lunar from command line.
 (For Linux and Windows, input `Lunar` then press `Enter`. for MacOS input `luna` then press `Enter`)

-- Use shortcut `Command + J` on MacOS or `Ctrl + J` on Linux or Windows.
-Select `Tools/lunar/update_lunar_plugins` to update plugins/api/assets/luaexeclib to the latest.
+- Open File Explorer with shortcut key `CTRL (COMMAND on MacOS) + SHIFT + E`, then `CTRL (COMMAND on MacOS) + J` open Context Menu.
+Select `Tools/lunar/update_lunar_plugins` to update packages (apis / assets / plugins / tools / luaexeclib / extension.lua) to the latest.
 (Make sure you have svn command line installed).

 - Enjoy it!